-Guilin cuisine is a combination of Cantonese and Hunanese styles.
+Guilin food is a combination of Cantonese and Hunanese cuisine.
 It is characterized by its sweetness and the delicate use of spices, particularly chili.
 Many foods are have a sour or spicy taste.
-Stir-frying and steaming are the most common cooking methods of Guilin Cuisine.
+Stir-frying and steaming are the most common cooking methods of Guilin food.
 Wild plants and animals, which are rarely eaten in the West, are sometimes found in Guilin Cuisine.

 Lipu Taro and Pork Loaf (Lipu Yutou Kourou)